aleynakurt/OOP-Project/README.md

-## Objective
-This assignment focuses on Object-Oriented Analysis and Design (OOAD) principles in the insurance domain.
-We will design and implement a simple insurance premium calculator in Python using object-oriented concepts.
 ## Problem Description
 An insurance company wants to develop a system that calculates premiums based on customer demographics and policy types.
 The system should allow customers to inquire